 Section 3301 imposes the Federal Unemployment Tax (FUTA) on employers.
-"Employer" is defined in section 3306.
+"Employer" for this purpose is defined in section 3306.
 However, government entities are generally exempted from this tax by section 3306(c)(7).

-To be subject to social security, Medicare, or income tax withholding, workers must be employees of the organization paying them.
-The determination whether workers are employees can be a complex one and is the subject of Chapter 4.
+Workers are subject to social security, Medicare, or income tax withholding only if they are employees of the organization paying them.
+The determination of whether workers are employees can be complex and is the subject of Chapter 4.